bitcoindevkit/bitcoindevkit.org/content/repl/interface.md

 }
 ```

+* `id` is a unique identifier to this specific node in the tree.
 * `type`, as the name implies, represents the type of node.
 It defines what should be provided to satisfy that particular node.
 Generally some other data are provided to give meaning to
   the type itself (like the `pubkey` field here in the example).
 There are basically two families of types: some of them can only be used as leaves, while some other can only be used as intermediate nodes.